k0rdent/docs/docs/admin/kof/kof-upgrade.md

 #### 5. Upgrade KOF

 First upgrade the KOF operator using `--take-ownership` by following the instructions at the beginning of the [Upgrade to v1.6.0 version](#upgrade-to-v160) section.
-After that, upgrade KOF components as usual (kof-mothership, kof-regional, kof-child, etc.).
+After that, upgrade the KOF components as usual (kof-mothership, kof-regional, kof-child, etc.).

 #### 6. Deploy the new Istio chart